 About Me

-I'm Ed, a PostDoc researcher detecting and characterising exoplanets at the Mullard Space Science Laboratory!
+I'm Ed, an Astrophysics Prize Fellow detecting and characterising exoplanets at the University of Warwick!
 I focus on discovering new transiting exoplanets using NGTS and TESS.
-I use these discoveries to study the overall planetary populations and better understand planet formation and evolution.
+I use the planets I and others have found to study the overall planetary populations and understand how planets form and evolve.

 If you're interested in finding out more info, why not check out one of my papers here!
 Or take a look at my CV.